Get Access

 Create Dashboard

-To create a dashboard, you first need to have a dashboard group, that you want your dashboard to be a part of, that will give you the option to 'Create dashboard'.
+To create a Dashboard, you first need to have a Dashboard Group, that you want your Dashboard to be a part of, that will give you the option to 'Create dashboard'.
+When your Dashboard is created, you can start adding the Widgets that will form your Dashboard.

 Add Widget to Dashboard